The Strangest Wills of All Time

 Writer, F. Scott Fitzgerald, initially wrote in his will that his funeral should be “suitable” and “in keeping with my station in life.”
 However, by the time he died, Fitzgerald had changed his will to say it should be the “cheapest” funeral because Fitzgerald had gone into debt.

 Real estate millionaire, Maurice Laboz, who died in 2015 left his nearly $40 million estate to his 2 daughters.
 His daughters are set to receive the inheritance at 35, but can receive bonuses before, if they adhere to certain rules.
 For example:

 1) Daughter, Marlena, will receive 500,000 upon marrying, but only if her husband signs a sworn statement promising to not touch the money

 2) Marlena will receive another 750,000 if she graduates from an accredit university and writes an essay “100 words or less describing what she intends to with the funds”

-If you would like to learn more about wills or avoiding probate in general, call Lonich Patton Ehrlich Policastri to schedule a free half-hour consultation.
+If you would like to learn more about wills or avoiding probate in general, call Lonich Patton Erlich Policastri to schedule a free half-hour consultation.
 Our attorneys are passionate about estate planning and have decades of experience handling complex estate planning matters, including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.